 Our infectious diseases team also leads NYU Langone’s participation in the HOPE in Action study, through which people who are HIV-positive and need liver or kidney transplants can safely receive organs from deceased donors who are HIV-positive.
 The HOPE in Action study may help reduce the amount of time people who are HIV-positive wait for an organ transplant.
 NYU Langone Transplant Institute also offers a program for directed or anonymous HIV-positive living kidney donations.

-We offer video visits as an option for transplant and living-donor evaulations and some follow-up care appointments.
+We offer video visits when appropriate as an option for transplant evaluations and some follow-up care appointments.
 Video visits take place through your NYU Langone MyChart account, and allow you to receive care from the comfort and convenience of home.
 To schedule a video visit with a specialist at the NYU Langone Transplant Institute, call 212-263-8134.

 317 East 34th Street, New York, NY, 10016